SBSEDV/input-converter-bundle/README.md

     # {NAME}_converter: false # disables the {NAME} converter

     json_converter:
-        content_types: [application/json] # Http Content-Type headers on which this converter is work
+        content_types: [application/json] # Http Content-Type headers on which this converter will work
         methods: [POST, PUT, PATCH, DELETE] # Http Methods on which this convert will work

     formdata_converter: